 Vegan and free of added salt, sugar, oil, gluten, soy, nuts and seeds.

-Reasons to love this recipe: simple, fibrous, minimal food preparation, appealing to all taste preferences
+Reasons to love this recipe: simple, fibrous, minimal food preparation, family-friendly

 - 12 oz.
 (1/3 kg) great northern beans, soaked/sprouted